juditacs/wordcount/README.md

 # Using the provided scripts

+## Installation

+There are two ways to install all the dependencies:

+1. Build a Docker image with the provided Dockerfile, which installs all the required packages.
+2. Install them manually via a package manager.
+The Docker image is an Ubuntu image but the same packages work for me on Manjaro Linux as well.
+Use this command on Ubuntu to install all dependencies, but be prepared for a lot of new packages.
+You've been warned.

+    sudo apt-get install wget gcc python npm perl php5 git default-jdk time

 ## Docker image

 You can run the experiment in a Docker container.
 The Dockerfile is provided, run: